angeliufus/angeliufus/README.md

 ![](https://komarev.com/ghpvc/?username=angeliufus&color=blueviolet)

-# My name is Àngels Sastre, trying to uncover the hidden insights of the huge amounts of data available.
+# My name is Àngels Sastre, trying to uncover the the power of data to solve challenges.
+I'm excited to see where this path takes me next.

 ## About Me